Cosisety/Roblox-Rewind/readme.md

 ### Privacy

 > Roblox transaction analysis runs locally on your device.
 Optional anonymous telemetry and optional game-code sharing send limited data to Cloudflare Workers.
-You can turn anonymous usage data off at any time from **What about my data?**.
+The connected Roblox game used by **Generate Game Code** is currently in beta.
+Roblox Rewind does not show a login form or collect credentials; sign in directly on Roblox's official site.
+You can turn anonymous usage data off at any time from **Advanced Features -> What about my data?**.

 [View Privacy Policy](https://github.com/Cosisety/Roblox-Rewind/blob/main/PrivacyPolicy.md)